anima-libera/ipsys/README.md

 - Better rule set mutation.
   - Add a slider (or multiple sliders) that, in a continuous manner, changes some parameter that in turns changes some rules.
   - For example, the curve describing the attraction rule between some pair of particle types gets added the values of a curve that is null everywere except in an interval where its value and edges are continuous functions of a slider.
+- Built-in video/gif recorder.
+- Website/server to upload/download shared rules, configs and scripts.
+- Put some features in separated libraries with some clean APIs.
+  - And maybe make binding to C++/Python/Rust/whatever.
+- Music visualization mode.
+  - Having the beat/melodies of a music influence the particles/colors/rules.
+- Accept shaders from outside, provided by the user.
+- Make it possible to have some dynamic library be used in place of scripts (to make it faster or to allow to call some neat C functions directly or something).
+- Multiple particle redering shaders (square, circle, something else).
+- Bloom effect.
+- Background cool color effects maybe.
+- Optimize even more.
+- Support for MacOS/Windows.
+- Run in web browser (compile to wasm, use WebGL, etc.).
+- Better build system command line interface.
+- Better command line interface in general.
+- Make a cooler gif or even a video to promote the project.
+- Make adding a shader easier (with even more code generation).
+- Add debugging features like function calls tracing, verbose option, etc.
+- Precomile the shaders to SPIR-V or something.
+- Expand the TODO list, it is not long enough xd.